apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 # cas.serviceRegistry.dynamoDb.tableName=DynamoDbCasServices
 ```

+### Cassandra Service Registry

+To learn more about this topic, [please review this guide](../services/Cassandra-Service-Management.html).

+Common Cassandra settings for this feature are available [here](Configuration-Properties-Common.html#cassandra-configuration) under the configuration key `cas.serviceRegistry.cassandra`.

 ### MongoDb Service Registry

 Store CAS service definitions inside a MongoDb instance.
 To learn more about this topic, [please review this guide](../services/MongoDb-Service-Management.html).